OpenDriveLab/DriveLM/challenge/README.md

 ### Can I Submit Without Making My Submission Public?

 Of course.
-The competition space accepts Hugging Face private models. in fact, we recommend participants to submit as private models to keep their submissions private.
+The competition space accepts Hugging Face private models.
+In fact, we recommend participants to submit as private models to keep their submissions private.

 ### Will My Evaluation Status Be Visible to Others?